iSPIRT/depa-world/internal/training/contracts.md

 # Dataset References and Contracts

-In the DEPA training framework, TDPs express intent to share datasets by registering __dataset references__ with a [contract service](./contract_service_specifications.md).
+In the DEPA training framework, TDPs register __dataset references__ with a [contract service](./contract_service_specifications.md) to make their datasets discoverable to TDCs.
+TDCs who wish to train models using one or more registered datasets sign __contracts__ with the respective TDCs and register the contracts with the contract service.

+## Dataset References

 Dataset references are signed JSON objects that include (but are not limited to)

 - Name: Name of the dataset
 - Description: Description of the dataset